trbarrettjr/random-python/README.md

 hostname = b'sub.domain.tld' # Place domain name here from your google domains DynDNS
 ```

-**Warning**: Please note that saving credentials in the application is not secure, please utilize some safe method to securely store and recall you credentials as needed.
+**Warning**: Please note that saving credentials in the application is not secure; please utilize some safe method to securely store and recall you credentials as needed.

+**SAD** 😢 Google decided to shutdown its domain business.
+So do with this what you will.

 ## pushover.py